svelteinc/festus-community-controlled-digital-infrastructure/docs/vision/festus_desoto_corridor_strategy_v1.md

 ## 2. Strategic thesis – what kind of growth, and on whose terms?

-> Festus + De Soto should grow as a **small-city advanced manufacturing and lifestyle corridor** with **limited, community-ruled digital infrastructure** – not as an uncontrolled hyperscale data center or speculative resort dumping ground.
+> Festus and its surrounding small cities and towns should grow as a **small-city advanced manufacturing and lifestyle corridor** with **limited, community-ruled digital infrastructure** – not as an uncontrolled hyperscale data center or speculative resort dumping ground.

 Four pillars: